Creating and Running a FacturaScripts Project with ServBay

 .servbay.demo

-suffix for local domains, e.g.,facturascripts.servbay.demo
+suffix for local development, e.g.,facturascripts.servbay.demo

-. - Website Type: Select
+. - Site Type: Select

 PHP